 The most common, recognizable symptom of kennel cough is—you guessed it—the cough!
 As heard in the video above, a classic kennel cough is persistent and forceful, often with a honking sound.

-Other symptoms of kennel cough can include:
+Other kennel cough symptoms can include:

 - Runny nose and eyes